seananderson/bayes-course/00-plan.md

 5. Learn the basics of Stan model syntax and how to interact with Stan in R.

-6. Put together what we've learned into a full Bayesian workflow.
+6. Become familiar with how the pieces fit together into a Bayesian workflow.

-7. Throughout, become familiar with several useful tools around Stan and R (rstan, cmdstanr, bayesplot, loo, tidybayes).
+7. Throughout, gain some familiarity with several useful tools built around Stan and R (e.g., rstan, brms, bayesplot, loo, tidybayes).

 6. Leave with some ideas for where to find more information.